Ricardicus/3d-engine/README.md

 ## A matter of perspective

-"Is the things small, or just far away?"
+"Is it small, or just far away?"

 The notion, x' = x/z, y' = y/z is pretty cool and deserving of a video [Youtube video](https://www.youtube.com/watch?v=qjWkNZ0SXfo).